IHTSDO/mrcmmt-ui/README.md

-# Angular Template
+# MRCMMT-UI

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.
+This Angular project contains a UI for navigating and editing SNOMED CT MRCM refsets contained within a terminology server.
+Intended primarily for use with Snowstorm.

 ## Development server